Daniel Krejčí

 Daniel Krejčí (born April 27, 1992) is a Czech professional ice hockey defenceman.
-He is currently playing with the HC Slavia Praha of the Czech Extraliga.
+He is currently playing with HC Baník Příbram in the third-tier 2nd Czech Republic Hockey League.
+He played for HC Slavia Praha in the Czech Extraliga, firstly in the 2011–12 season and later in the 2014–15 season.
+He also played for Slavia in the second Czech level of hockey between 2020 and 2022.

 Krejci was selected by the Traktor Chelyabinsk in the 5th round (117th overall) of the 2010 KHL Junior Draft.
 Krejčí made his Czech Extraliga debut playing with HC Slavia Praha during the 2011–12 Czech Extraliga season.